 5. Recipe card with notes

-PS: If you’re looking for more scrumptious chocolate desserts, I highly recommend my Bakery-Style Vegan Chocolate Chip Muffins, my decadent but wholesome Vegan Chocolate Mousse, or my five-ingredient Vegan Fudge!
+PS: If you’re looking for a more classic chocolate chip cookie, you gotta try my Ultimate Vegan Chocolate Chip Cookies!
+And for more ridiculously good chocolate desserts, check out my Bakery-Style Vegan Chocolate Chip Muffins, Vegan Chocolate Mousse, or five-ingredient Vegan Fudge!

 Ingredient notes